arfc/moltres/doc/content/getting_started/installation.md

 ```

 !alert note
-You may also compile a debug version of Moltres by replacing the last line in
+You may also compile a debug version of Moltres by running `METHOD=dbg make
-the code block above with `METHOD=dbg make
 -j8`.
 Note that you should replace `8` with the number of processors available
 on your machine.